ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}} 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.
 Hence, it is important to distinguish application groups and security groups defined in {{I-D.ietf-core-groupcomm-bis}}.
 An application group has relevance at the application level - for example, in MQTT an application group could denote all topics stored under "“home/lights/".
 On the other hand, a security group is a group of endpoints that each store group security material to exchange secure communication within the group.
 The group communication in {{I-D.ietf-ace-key-groupcomm}} refers to security groups.

-To be able to join the right security group associated with requested topics (application groups), the client needs to discover the (application group, security group) association.
-In MQTT, $SYS/ has been widely adopted as a prefix to topics that contain broker-specific information, and hence, can be used by the broker for this purpose.
-In typical implementations, Clients that subscribe to one or more SYS-Topics receive the current value on the SYS topics as soon as they subscribe, and then after periodically.
+ToDo: Give a more complete example

 For an MQTT client we envision the following steps to take place:

-1. Client learns the (application group, security group) associations from the $SYS topic (this topic is RECOMMENDED to be a protected topic).
-These associations MAY be published under another topic.
+1. Client sends a token request to AS for the requested topics (application groups) using the broker as the audience.
-2. Client computes the corresponding security groups for its application groups, and sends token requests for the security groups to AS.
+2. Client sends a token request to AS for the corresponding security groups for its application groups using the KDC as the audience.
 3. Client sends join requests to KDC to gets the keys for these security groups.
 4. Client authorises to the Broker with the token (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
 5. A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 RS validates the PUBLISH message by checking the topic's security group association and the stored token.
 6. A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics but MUST belong to a single security group.
 If requested topics are in multiple security groups, then these topics SHOULD be separated into the corresponding topic filters in the SUBSCRIBE message.